Advocating for Better Kidney Care for All

 Christine Pisapia

 Christine Pisapia has over 20 years of experience in the field of healthcare in various roles which started as a healthcare provider in Paediatrics, followed by 17 years in Marketing in the private healthcare sector and, more recently, as a Freelancer and Volunteer.
-She has had experience with the healthcare system in both Ontario and Quebec, given that she lived and worked in Montreal for 30 years before moving to Toronto 3 decades ago.
+She worked within the healthcare system in Ontario and Quebec.
+She lived and worked in Montreal for 30 years before moving to Toronto three decades ago.

 Marian Reich

 Marian Reich became a living kidney donor to her sister-in-law in 2010.
-She became a patient partner with Can-SOLVE CKD in 2017 and has participated in research projects with foci on living kidney transplant and the living donor evaluation process.
+She became a patient partner with Can-SOLVE CKD in 2017 and participatea in living kidney transplant and donor evaluation research projects.
 In Can-SOLVE CKD she was a member of the Patients Governing Council and a member of the Training and Mentorship Committee where she worked on the Storytelling for Impact course.
 She has served as a volunteer Transplant Ambassador since 2017 as team lead at Mackenzie Health Hospital in Ontario.

 She is a board member of the Patient and Kidney Donors Alliance of Canada and the Patient Partner Coalition as part of Can-SOLVE CKD 2.0.
 Marian’s interests in CKD research are driven by her desire to see all kidney patients receive the most appropriate treatment and current information on living transplant early in their care.
 She believes connecting patients with those with lived experience is beneficial to patients and their family members.